SICKAppSpaceCodingStarterKit/CSK_Module_TCPIPClient/README.md

 Additionally other modules can also listen to the received messages by registering to event "CSK_TCPIPClient.OnNewDataReceived".
 For further information check out the [documentation](https://raw.githack.com/SICKAppSpaceCodingStarterKit/CSK_Module_TCPIPClient/main/docu/CSK_Module_TCPIPClient.html) in the folder "docu".

+## Known issues

+Data of registered events to be forwarded via TCP/IP are always transmitted as converted data type "string".

 ## Information

 Tested on: